Quick Links

 The 20th Engineers landed in the assault echelon of the 1st Infantry Division in support of the 16th Infantry Regiment on D-Day.
 For its efforts on Omaha Beach, the battalion was awarded the Presidential Unit Citation and the French Croix de Guerre.
 The battalion went on to fight across France, Belgium, and Germany with many different divisions in battles such as the Hurtgen Forest and Battle of the Bulge, and ended the war in Czechoslovakia.
 It inactivated in Frankfurt, Germany on 30 March 1946.

 The battalion was reactivated on 18 September 1950 at Fort Bragg and moved to Fort Devens, Massachusetts in 1956.
 From Fort Devens, the battalion was redeployed to Germany from 1961 to 1963 in support of the Berlin Crisis.
 In 1966, troop ships deployed the battalion to Cam Ranh Bay, Vietnam.
-The 20th Engineers served in the 18th Engineer Brigade areas of operation throughout the war, at times reorganized as infantry.
-The battalion redeployed to Fort Campbell, Kentucky on 20 August 1971.

-In October 1990 the battalion deployed to Saudi Arabia for Operation Desert Shield.
-Upon its arrival, the battalion quickly began conducting countermobility and survivability operations for the 101st Airborne Division and XVIII Airborne Corps Artillery.
 In Operation Desert Storm the battalion attacked 300 miles into Iraq, helping to secure the far western flank of the Allied assault.
-During the attack, the battalion constructed logistics bases, cleared roads of obstacles and unexploded ordnance, and cleared the town of Al Busayah of enemy munitions and equipment.
+During the attack, the battalion constructed logistics bases, and cleared roads and towns of obstacles and unexploded ordnance.
 The battalion returned to Fort Campbell in April 1991.

-In June 1992, the 20th Engineers moved to Fort Hood to reorganize and become part of the 1st Cavalry Division.
-In August 1994, the battalion deployed as a task force headquarters to fight forest fires in the Boise National Forest, Idaho.
 In the Fall of 1995, the battalion headquarters and Company C deployed with the 1st Brigade and 2-8 Cavalry to the mountains of Korea to participate in Operation Foal Eagle.
 The deployed soldiers trained Korean soldiers, learned the Korean landscape and culture, and honed their war-fighting skills.
 In February 1997, Company C again deployed, this time with the divisional cavalry squadron to Kuwait, as part of a mission to deter further Iraqi aggression.

 In September 1998 the 20th Engineers deployed to Bosnia-Herzegovina as part of a NATO mission to conduct peacekeeping operations for Operation Joint Forge.
 The battalion conducted civil infrastructure reconstruction projects, reconnoitered areas for de-mining operations, and significantly contributed to maintaining the social stability within the respective ethnic sectors.
 Soldiers worked with both NATO and non-NATO allied forces in various projects such as bridge and route reconnaissance and bridge repair.